| 5

 and 15 hours flying at Hooton Aerodrome.
 This was sufficient for

-Cadets to obtain their 'A' private pilot's licence.
+Cadets to obtain their 'A' private pilot's license.
 By the end of

 There